James Parker (art historian): Early life

-James Parker was born in Boston, Massachusetts on January 22, 1924 to Elizabeth Gray of Boston and Cortlandt Parker of Newark, New Jersey.
-His father, Cortlandt Parker, was a major general in the United States Army and his paternal grandfather, James Parker, served as a general as well.
+James Parker was born in Boston, Massachusetts, on January 22, 1924, a son of Elizabeth Gray of Boston and Cortlandt Parker of Newark, New Jersey.
+His father was a major general in the United States Army and his paternal grandfather, James Parker, served as a general as well.
 His maternal grandfather, Morris Gray, had served as president of the Boston Museum of Fine Arts from 1914 to 1924.
-Due to his father's military career, his formative years were spent in many places, including Vermont, England, Hawaii, and Massachusetts.
+His great-grandfather, Cortlandt Parker (1818–1907) was a prominent attorney in New Jersey.
+Due to his father's military career, his formative years were spent on military bases including camps and forts in Vermont, England, Hawaii, and Massachusetts.
+Schools he attended included a day school in London, England (1931–1933), Stanmore Park in Middlesex, England (1933-1935), a day school near Fort Ethan Allen, Vermont (1936), and the Punahou School in Oahu, Hawaii (1936–1938).

-He graduated from St. Mark’s School in Southborough, Massachusetts in 1942.
+Parker graduated from St. Mark's School in Southborough, Massachusetts, in 1942.
 He enrolled at Harvard College in 1942 to study modern European history and left in 1943 to serve in the United States Army.
-He was in the 150th Field Artillery Regiment, 38th Infantry Division of the Indiana Army National Guard and served in the Pacific War of World War II.
-He was honorably discharged in December 1945 after twenty-two months of service, where he became a technician fifth grade.
+He served with the 150th Field Artillery Regiment, a unit of the Indiana Army National Guard's 38th Infantry Division and took part in the Pacific War of World War II.
+He was honorably discharged in December 1945 after twenty-two months of service, and left the service as a technician fifth grade.
 He returned to Harvard College in February 1946 and graduated with a degree in modern European history in 1948.